mrosr1133/ISQA3420/DFD Dictionary.md

 **Software Package License and Vulnerability Results:** It comes from Manage Software Package for License Scanning back to Developer.

-**Software Package License and Vulnerability Results:** It goes from Manage Software Package for License Scanning to Project Vulnerability Database.
+**Software Package License and Vulnerability Results:** It goes from Manage Software Package for License Scanning to Software Package License and Vulnerability Information Database.

-**Project Vulnerability Database Results:** It goes from Project Vulnerability Database to Proceeing and Totalizing Project Database.
+**Project Vulnerability Database Results:** It goes from Software Package License and Vulnerability Information Database to Proceeing and Totalizing Project Database.

-**Project Vulnerability Database Request:** It goes from Proceeing and Totalizing Project Database back to Project Vulnerability Database.
+**Project Vulnerability Database Request:** It goes from Proceeing and Totalizing Project Database back to Software Package License and Vulnerability Information Database.

 **Project Vulnerability Database Results:** It goes from Proceeing and Totalizing Project Database to Manager.